errea/Html-Css-Capstone-GlobalConcert/README.md

 # Html-Css-Capstone- Music Global Concert

-This capstone project is to build for the HTML &amp; CSS Technical Microverse curriculum based on an online website for a conference.
+This capstone project is designed to meet the HTML CSS Technical Microverse curriculum based on an online website for a conference.
 I am to follow the given design of the website, but I must personalise the content and be creative, i.e., instead of a conference concert I decided to build a Music concert.

 ## Week 4  HTML/CSS  Microverse Capstone Project

 This project was created to reflect the RWD pattern for website.
 I had to start with the mobile responsiveness.
-The project was solo but time to time i met with my coding partner for accounttabuility, ideas since no man is an Island of himself.
-I was sure to complete the project and understand every bits in details.
+The project was solo but at the same time I had my coding partner and I working for accounttabuility and ideas.
+I was sure to complete the project and understand every bit of the details.

 >Skills Revived & Learned: